forcedotcom/salesforcedx-vscode/docs/articles/visualforce/writing.md

 ---
-title: Visualforce
+title: Write Visualforce
+redirect_from: '/articles/frameworks/visualforce'
 ---

-## Features Provided by the Visualforce Extension
+Features Provided by the Visualforce Extension

 - Code completion (invoke using Ctrl+Space)